freeman42x/haskell-editor-setup/CONTRIBUTING.md

 1. Follow [Instructions for setting up Haskell Editors / IDE](https://github.com/fairy-tale-agi-solutions/haskell-editor-setup/blob/master/README.md#instructions-for-setting-up-haskell-editorside)
 2. 💯 VERY IMPORTANT - Configure Nix to use the binary caches for this project
     * Install the nix package `cachix`
-    * Run: `cachix use fairy-tale-agi-solutions` to set
+    * Run: `sudo cachix use fairy-tale-agi-solutions` and follow the instructions
-2. ⛔ OPTIONAL - Install ONLY if you know what you are doing:
+3. ⛔ OPTIONAL - Install ONLY if you know what you are doing:
     * [lorri](https://github.com/target/lorri)
     * [direnv](https://github.com/direnv/direnv)

 Project setup:

-0. install the Nix package `nwjs-sdk`
 1. git clone this repository
 2. git clone https://github.com/fairy-tale-agi-solutions/miso in same folder as the git clone from previous step (HES folder and Miso folder should be in same folder)
 3. git checkout `fix` branch of Miso repository